When is the state dinosaur not the state dinosaur?

 Learn About Texas Dinosaurs: The Texas Parks and Wildlife Department.
 Published in 2001 before identification of Paluxysaurus jonesi.

 Dinosaur Valley State Park: Texas Parks and Wildlife Department.

 World's first skeletal mount of Paluxysaurus jonesi reveals new biology: Southern Methodist University Research.

-Lone Star Dinosaurs Online: The Fort Worth Museum of Science and History.
+Dinosaurs Alive!: The Fort Worth Museum of Science and History.

 Paleobiology Database: Paluxysaurus jonesi: The Paleobiology Database is a public resource for the global scientific community.
 It has been organized and operated by a multi-disciplinary, multi-institutional, international group of paleobiological researchers.

 State dinosaurs: Complete list of official state dinosaurs from NETSTATE.COM.